KhawajaAbdulMoiz/100_Days_of_Coding_Challenge-TS-/README.md

 #### • Sort your array so it’s stored in alphabetical order.
 Print the array to show that its order has been changed.

+#### Q.19) Dinner Guests: Working with one of the programs from Exercises 14 through 18, print a message indicating the number of people you are inviting to dinner.

+#### Q.20) Think of something you could store in a array.
+For example, you could make a list of mountains, rivers, countries, cities, languages, or anything else you’d like.

+#### Q.21) Write a program that creates a list containing these items.

+They think of something you could store in a TypeScript Object.
+Write a program that creates Objects containing these items.

 #### • Sort to change your array so it’s stored in reverse alphabetical order.
 Print the list to show that its order has changed.